johnwesterman/ducati/README.md

 * An encrypted PCE software bundle deployed to the ./ directory (project root directory).
 * An encrypted VEN bundle (optional) deployed to the ./ directory.
 * Full documentation for the Illumio ASP platform can be publically obtained at here: <https://docs.illumio.com/>.
-* For shortened notes on what it take to install a PCE you can reference <https://github.com/johnwesterman/illumio_core>
+* For shortened notes on what it take to install a PCE in any environment you can reference <https://github.com/johnwesterman/illumio_core>
 * Encryption keys to unencrypt the PCE and VEN files provided.
 If you need encryption keys please contact Illumio.

 ## Background before the build process is started